-We currently have nine directors and the terms of office of the directors are divided into three classes:
+We currently have ten directors and the terms of office of the directors are divided into three classes:

-- Class I, whose term will expire at the Annual Meeting of Stockholders to be held in 2021; - · Class II, whose term will expire at the Annual Meeting of Stockholders to be held in 2022; and - Class III, whose term will expire at the Annual Meeting of Stockholders to be held in 2023.
+- Class I, whose term will expire at the Annual Meeting of Stockholders to be held in 2024; - Class II, whose term will expire at the Annual Meeting of Stockholders to be held in 2022; and - Class III, whose term will expire at the Annual Meeting of Stockholders to be held in 2023.

-Class I consists of Juan Vera, M.D., Ansbert Gadicke, M.D. and Morana Jovan-Embiricos, Ph.D., Class II consists of Vikas Sinha, Malcolm Brenner, M.B., B.Chir., M.D., Ph.D., and John Wilson, and Class III consists of Jeffrey Bornstein, Diana Brainard, M.D. and David Hallal.
+Class I consists of Juan Vera, M.D., Ansbert Gadicke, M.D. and Morana Jovan-Embiricos, Ph.D., Class II consists of Vikas Sinha, Malcolm Brenner, M.D., Ph.D. and John Wilson, and Class III consists of Jeffrey Bornstein, Diana Brainard, M.D., David Hallal and Shawn Tomasello.
+Mr. Wilson will not stand for re-election at this year's Annual Meeting.
 At each Annual Meeting of Stockholders, the successors to directors whose terms will then expire shall serve from the time of election and qualification until the third Annual Meeting following election and until their successors are duly elected and qualified.
 A resolution of the board of directors may change the authorized number of directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 This classification of the board of directors may have the effect of delaying or preventing changes in control or management of our company.